ZitaoTech/9981_BLE_USB_Keyboard_Pro/README.md

 # <a name='Advanced methods of using this keyboard  '>Advanced methods of using this keyboard   </a>
 ## <a name='Build your own firmware   '>Build your own firmware   </a>
+First you need to build the toolchain of ZMK firmware, it's recommended to build it under Github Codespaces.